 Dad and Baby Bonding

-As a newborn’s father, I can attest to the challenge some men will face with immediate bonding with baby.
-For a mother, in most cases, it’s instinctive and the bonding comes almost instantly as soon as baby takes her first rest on mommy’s chest.
+As a newborn’s father, I can attest to the challenge some men will face with immediate bonding with their baby.
+For a mother, in most cases, it’s instinctive and the bonding comes almost instantly as soon as the baby takes her first rest on mommy’s chest.

-In my case I was fortunate in a weird way, as my wife had a C-section and got first dibs on holding our first angel.
-So, because of this, I had some serious bonding time and got a head start.
+In my case, I was fortunate in a weird way, as my wife had a C-section and got first dibs on holding our first angel.
+I had some serious bonding time and got a head start.
 Most dads won’t experience this.
 This is because, in reality, we play second fiddle.
-It is generally the mother who will of course feed baby, spend more time with baby, and get baby to sleep.
-This is particularly true if the dad has to go back to work and has even less and less time as work usually will mean he will leave when baby is waking, and get home when baby is sleeping.
+It is generally the mother who will, of course, feed the baby, spend more time with the baby, and get the baby to sleep.
+This is particularly true if the dad has to go back to work and has even less and less time as work usually will mean he will leave when the baby is awake, and get home when the baby is sleeping.

-But when dads are in the thick of it, and have some quality time to spend with baby, here are some little tips to help break the ice!
+When dads are in the thick of it and have some quality time to spend with baby, here are some little tips to help break the ice!

-Once you’re in a regular breastfeeding routine, you can pump a bottle’s worth of milk so Dad can do a midnight (or late night) feed, and have some real one on one time.
-There will be no one around, baby should be quite peaceful, and it can be a real beautiful time to share between them.
+Once you’re in a regular breastfeeding routine, you can pump a bottle’s worth of milk so dad can do a midnight (or late night) feed, and have some real one-on-one time.
+There will be no one around, the baby should be quite peaceful, and it can be a really beautiful time to share between them.
 It was for me.

-I remember the first time we strapped out little one in a rear facing baby carrier and walking around the shops with her sleeping on my chest.
+I remember the first time we strapped our little one in a rear-facing baby carrier and walked around the shops with her sleeping on my chest.
 If she wanted to look up, she’d see my face and smile – a great way to spend some time together and still go about your day.

 My father-in-law used to tell us about how the most exciting part of his day was coming home from a long day at work to bathe the children.
 It was his job and he loved it.

 Read (Almost) Anything!